 The Philadelphia Sketch Club (PSC) is America's oldest club for artists.
 Since 1860, the PSC has served as a meeting place, forum for ideas and vital bridge between the creators and supporters of contemporary art.
 Past luminaries have included such American masters as Eakins and Anshutz.
-Find out more about the Philadelphia Sketch Club or click here for PAFA summer classes at PSC.
+Find out more about the Philadelphia Sketch Club or click here for PAFA spring classes at PSC.

 PAFA Comes to You